NCAR/fire-indices/README.md

 ## KBDI
 KBDI is the Keetch-Byram Drought Index.
 Its inputs are maximum daily temperature and daily precipitation.
 The final calculations for KBDI require temperature in Fahrenheit and precipitation in inches.

 KBDI relies on the previous day's KBDI to formulate the current day's KBDI.
 It has a scale from 0 to 800, where 0 indicates saturated soil and 800 indicates severe drought.
+800 is the limit because KBDI only deals with up to 8 inches of precipitation.
+The value of 800 indicates that it would take 8 inches of precipitation for soil to reach saturation.
 Since it does rely on the previous day, a spin-up period does exist up until the first major rainfall, usually at which point the scale resets to 0 and becomes independent from the initial value.

 The code is based on calculations made in "A Drought Index for Fire Control" by John Keetch and George Byram in 1968.